RochP-Lab/Dissertation/README.md

 Code to test and benchmark the performance of various cryptographic libraries, currently:

-OpenMLS - Rust imnplementation of the MLS protocol. messagingbatch.rs allows testing of multiple ciphersuites and message sizes, with various performance metrics recorded.
+OpenMLS - Rust imnplementation of the MLS protocol.
+  - messagingbatch.rs allows testing of multiple ciphersuites and message sizes, with various performance metrics recorded.

-mlspp - C++ implementation of the MLS protocol. main.cpp and CMakeLists.txt compile to produce benchmark_runner, this tests multiple ciphersuites and messages sizes, with various performance metrics recorded.
+mlspp - C++ implementation of the MLS protocol.
+  - main.cpp and CMakeLists.txt compile to produce benchmark_runner, this tests multiple ciphersuites and messages sizes, with various performance metrics recorded.

+Kryptology - Golang implementation of FROST signatures using Ed25519 curve.
+  -  main.go - Code to benchmark preformance of library
+  -   - Code to prove test libraries BFT

+**Bank Italia** **- **C implementation of FROST signatures using secp256k1 curve.
+  -

 **Code Development Process**